As strike continues, working actors describe a job far removed from the glamour of Hollywood

 "There was a time when I was making 31 cents to the dollar," Ford added.

-Ford said that for him, the union's message is clear and simple.
-"We are collectively saying, 'If you want to continue to make money with our talents and time, we have to be fairly compensated.'"
+Ford said that for him, the union's message is simple: "We are collectively saying, 'If you want to continue to make money with our talents and time, we have to be fairly compensated.'"

 "It doesn't need to be millions; I'd just like to pay my phone bill, my electric bill and the insurance for my apartment," he added.